Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 The same stages are applied to Docker.
 The `docker-compose.init.yml` Docker Compose file executes the [ServiceControl init containers](/servicecontrol/containerization/#init-containers).

+> [!NOTE]
-NOTE: The init and runtime Docker Compose files should use different connection strings (administrative vs least privilege) in a non-developer environment.
+> The init and runtime Docker Compose files should use different connection strings (administrative vs least privilege) in a non-developer environment.

 ## Running the sample